Life on Mars?

 "Life on Mars?" is a song by the English musician David Bowie, first released on his 1971 album Hunky Dory.
-Conceived as a parody of Frank Sinatra's "My Way", "Life on Mars?" was recorded on 6 August 1971 at Trident Studios in London, and was co-produced by Bowie and Ken Scott.
+Conceived as a parody of Frank Sinatra's 1969 song "My Way", "Life on Mars?" was recorded on 6 August 1971 at Trident Studios in London, and was co-produced by Bowie and Ken Scott.
 The track features piano by the keyboardist Rick Wakeman and a string arrangement by the guitarist Mick Ronson.
 "Life on Mars?" is primarily a glam rock ballad, with elements of cabaret and art rock.
 The lyrics are about a girl who goes to a cinema to escape reality, and include surreal images that reflect optimism and the effects of Hollywood.

 In June 1973, at the height of Bowie's fame as Ziggy Stardust, RCA Records issued "Life on Mars?" as a single in the United Kingdom, where it peaked at number three.
 To promote the single, Mick Rock filmed a video that shows Bowie in make-up and a turquoise suit singing the song against a white backdrop.
 Bowie frequently performed "Life on Mars?" during his concerts, and the track has appeared on numerous compilation albums.

-Commentators generally consider "Life on Mars?" to be one of Bowie's finest songs and one of the greatest songs of all time.
+Commentators generally consider "Life on Mars?" to be one of Bowie's finest songs; some have called it one of the greatest songs of all time.
 Critics have praised Bowie's vocal performance and the string arrangement.
 The song has appeared in films and television programmes, and the British television series Life on Mars was named after it.
 Artists including Barbra Streisand, and Nine Inch Nails members Trent Reznor and Atticus Ross, have recorded cover versions of the song; and following Bowie's death in 2016, "Life on Mars?" was frequently chosen as a tribute to the artist in live performances and cover versions.
 That year, a "stripped down" version of the song, remixed by Scott, was released, along with a reedited version of the promotional video including an extended outro.